masonlonoff/MovieReviews/README.md

 ## Objectives:
-1) Sentiment Analysis
+1) Attempt to accurately calculate the sentiment of each review using VADER
-2) Opinion Mining using Aspect Extraction and Emotion Analysis
+2) Utilize Aspect Extraction and Emotional Analysis to get a deeper understanding of each review
-3) Topic Modeling
+3) Use Topic Modeling to classify each review

 ## Strategic Plan of Action:
+1) Sentiment Analysis with Word Clouds
+2) Sentiment Analysis but incorporate Aspect Extraction and Emotional Analysis
+3) Perform Topic Modeling